AI Livestream Script: A 60-Minute Run-Sheet That Holds Attention

 • Writing every word.
 You will read instead of being present.

 • Putting the CTA at minute 59.
-By then, half the audience is gone.
+By then a large share of the live audience is already gone.

 • No energy plan.
-The dip around minute 30 happens; design for it.
+The dip around minute 30 happens; design for it with the Q&A window.

-• Forgetting Q&A. Live without Q&A is a recorded video, badly.
+• Forgetting Q&A. A live with no Q&A is just a recorded video, and a worse one.

 FAQ

 • What if my CTA is “buy”, not “comment”?
-Run the soft ask (comment) at minute 30; the hard ask (buy) at minute 50.
+Run the soft ask (comment a keyword) at minute 30, then the hard ask (buy / link) at minute 50, repeated for stragglers at 55.
+Two touchpoints convert better than one buried close.

 • What about co-streams with a guest?
-Add a “guest spotlight” beat every 12 minutes; AI can rebalance the cue density.
+Add a “guest spotlight” beat every 12 minutes and tell the AI to rebalance cue density so neither host goes quiet for more than a few minutes.

 Tags: #AI writing #Creator #Script #Content creation #Short video